nhut/tips/virtual-machine/proxmox.md

 # Set to powersave mode
 1. SSH to Proxmox.
 2. In the shell, at the command prompt enter<br>
-To see the list of available CPU governor states:
+To see the list of available CPU governor states:<br>
-* cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_available_governors
+* cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_available_governors<br>
-To check what you currently is running:
+To check what you currently is running:<br>
-* cat /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor
+* cat /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor<br>
-3. To enable a more power efficient state
+3. To enable a more power efficient state:<br>
 * echo "powersave" | tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor